CSCD488-Winter2024/Magic-Queries-Main-Repo/README.md

 In the codespace terminal:

-  - Change working directory to magic-queries by typing: cd /workspaces/Magic-Queries-Main-Repo/magic-queries
+  - Change working directory to magic-queries by typing: cd project-description-user-stories-and-glossary-magic-queries/magic-queries
-  - Type "npm install"
-  - Type "npm install astro"
   - Type "npm run dev"

 ## Functionality